KDE/kf5book/sonnet/sonnet.in.md

 ## Language Detection in Sonnet

 Sonnet can determine the difference between ~75 languages for a given string.
 It is based off a perl script origionaly written by Maciej Ceglowski called Languid.
 His script used a two-part heuristic to determine language.
-First the text is is checked for the scripts it contains, next for each set of languages using those scripts a n-gram frequency model of a given language is compared to a model of the text.
+First the text is checked for the scripts it contains, next for each set of languages using those scripts a n-gram frequency model of a given language is compared to a model of the text.
 The most similar language model is assumed to be the language.
 If no language is found an empty string is returned.

 Here you see a simple example of language detection using the GuessLanguage class from Sonnet: